edgul/FileViewer/README.txt

 TODO:
 -----

-Fix model-view (update/display)
+Fix table-update on removal
+Fix table-update on file change

+Only refresh rows when necessary

 Add support for Windows
 Add support for Mac

-Support changing paths

-Only refresh rows when necessary
+Better encapsulation

 Compilation: